roitraining/kbernetes-onboard/setup/README.md

    (you might be able to get away with less if you delete as you go)
 4. You must have a docker id/login

-# Prerequisites before you run any setup scripts:
+# Prerequisites before you run the setup script:

 You must do the following: